arcxp/arc-content-report/images_report/README.md

 - The URL will update to include a query parameter like `&source=226329`.
 - Use the value after `source=` (e.g., `226329`) as the argument for `--pc-source-id`.

-**🔮Note on Power Ups (Custom Embeds) and Photo IDs**
+**🔮Customization for Power Ups (Custom Embeds) using Photo IDs, not included**

-Some organizations may use "power ups" (custom embeds) in their content, and these can sometimes reference photo IDs in non-standard ways.
-This script does **not** currently analyze photo IDs that may be referenced inside custom embeds or power ups in Content API objects.
+Some organizations may use "power ups" (custom embeds) in their content, and these have the potential to reference photo IDs depending on their purpose and how they are built.
+This script does **not** currently analyze to find photo IDs that may be referenced inside custom embeds or power ups in Content API objects.

 If you need to check for photo IDs in power ups, you will need to add a new analysis method to `published_photo_analysis.py`.
 The general approach would be: